 Watson, J., J., and Wright, K., 2000, "Consumer ethnocentrism and attitudes toward domestic and foreign products", European Journal of Marketing, vol. 34, no. 9, pp. 1149-1166. https://search-proquest-com.salford.idm.oclc.org/docview/237022636?rfr_id=info%3Axri%2Fsid%3Aprimo

 Watson, J.J. and Wright, K., 2000.
 Consumer ethnocentrism and attitudes toward domestic and foreign products.
-European journal of Marketing.
+European Journal of Marketing.

 Xu, A., 2010.
-The cognitive processes underlying country of origin- effects and their impacts upon consumer's evaluation on automobile. http://lnu.diva-portal.org/smash/get/diva2:371505/FULLTEXT01.pdf
+The cognitive processes underlying country of origin- effects and their impacts upon consumer's evaluation of the automobile. http://lnu.diva-portal.org/smash/get/diva2:371505/FULLTEXT01.pdf

 Xu, B. and Chen, J., 2017.
 Consumer Purchase Decision-Making Process Based on the Traditional Clothing Shopping Form.
 J Fashion Technol Textile Eng 5: 3. of, 12, p.2.